 Below are topics that may be addressed in family counseling.

-Family members' addiction struggles
+Family members' struggles

 Parentification in which the child takes on the role of an adult by engaging in developmentally inappropriate tasks (running the home, caring for younger siblings, refereeing parents’ fights, and being allowed or expected to make household decisions).